A solution to the S8 tension through neutrino-dark matter interactions: Discussion

-Strikingly, \texttt{DES Y3 cosmic shear} data alone, which are free from galaxy bias, reveal a preference for non-zero DM-neutrino interaction strength.
+\texttt{DES Y3 cosmic shear} data alone, which are free from galaxy bias, reveal a preference for non-zero DM-neutrino interaction strength.
 This preference endures even when combining WL data with CMB and BAO datasets.
 We find that the \texttt{Planck+BAO+ACT+DES Y3 cosmic shear} data favor non-zero $u_{\nu\rm{DM}}$ at nearly the $3\sigma$ level.
 This preferred interaction strength, $u_{\nu\rm{DM}}\sim 10^{-4}$, can also simultaneously alleviate the persistent $S_8$ tension.
+The preference for non-zero $u_{\nu\rm{DM}}$ in the data is additionally linked to a broadening of the $\Omega_m$ distribution, as shown in Supplementary Figure 4.
+While the $\nu$DM scenario permits a larger value for this parameter, the amount of structures does not increase proportionally.
+This leads to an overall improved cosmological fit.

 Although the statistical significance of these anomalies is not yet sufficient to definitively rule out the standard cosmological scenario, the discrepancies across different observables and datasets underscore the importance of further investigation.
 Future high-precision WL surveys are expected to provide deeper insights into the mass distribution, particularly at small scales, enabling more stringent tests of $\nu$DM interactions—especially in parameter regions suggested by \texttt{ACT} and \texttt{DES Y3 cosmic shear} observations.